 You greatly enjoyed the attention of all those grandfathers and grandmothers.
 Were you for us the eldest granddaughter, amidst all those other children you were one of the youngest.

 The most favorite activity for you was the research of the water of the Biesbosch.
 You went and checked the water with the help of a fishing net, a small tray, a small aquarium and a magnifying glass.
 One child out of your group found a rare snail which couldn’t be identified by the adult experts present there.

 Further we made standards of sticks on which we had to bind hollow, sawed up bamboo sticks, over which we had to lead water to a swampy area.
 Or you made a little raft of little sticks, corks and leaves.
 I have got still a photo on which you kept afloat your little raft in the water of a small stream.
 And the three of us made a trip by a rowing boat by rowing the boat ourselves.
 But oma was rowing against the stream so that the boat started to turn around.
 And you started to scream, afraid as you were that we would drift off to the Amer.
 However we managed to get the boat back.

 As a luncheon we had rolls, crispy baked rolls, sponge cakes, eggs, currant buns and fruits.
 You ate more than I did.

 The day after

 You painted.
 On a paper you drew all kinds of surfaces.
 Together we chose paint colors to fill the surfaces.
-Proudly you showed Mark this beautiful painted paper when you were at home again.
+Proudly you showed your father this beautiful painted paper when you were at home again.